-Not all plant seeds are ready to sprout as soon as you put them in soil.
+Not all plant seeds are ready to sprout as soon as you put them in the soil.
 Some hard-shelled seeds need a bit more coaxing and some need a temperature change to trigger the end of dormancy.
 Scarification, cracking the hard outer shell, and stratification, fooling seeds into thinking they've been through winter, are two easy to do techniques that will save you a lot of frustration when starting seeds.
 Here's how they work.